 Jamaica Welfare was founded by Norman Manley in 1937.
-It was the first large scale social welfare organisation in the island.
-It was formed from suggestions Manley made to United Fruit Company President Samuel Zemurray, while acting as lawyer for the Jamaica Banana Producers Association.
+It was the first large scale social welfare organisation on the island.
+It was formed from suggestions Manley made to United Fruit Company President Samuel Zemurray, while acting as a lawyer for the Jamaica Banana Producers Association.

 In the 1930s a plant disease killed off the banana industry in Jamaica.
 It became necessary to plant another type of banana but the workers kept leaving the countryside and filling up the towns searching for odd jobs.

 To stem the exodus of workers, Manley asked Zemurray to set up a fund for the Jamaica Banana Producers Co-operative.
 Although he disliked co-ops, Zemurray agreed to give one penny for every bunch of bananas exported.
 And so Jamaica Welfare was born for the good and welfare of the people of Jamaica, with emphasis on the rural people.